Swans and Geese: Wagner's Wildfowl

 have described, in another article, Perceval's visit to the

-to the Grail Castle.
+Grail Castle.
 The young lad awakes in the castle, now deserted.
 He bangs on doors and shouts, but nobody appears.
-Then he goes out into the courtyard,
+Then he goes out into the courtyard, and

 finds his horse saddled, his lance and shield leaning against the wall.
 As he rides out through the gate and on to the drawbridge, it begins to rise.
 Horse and